jamesmoriarty/jamesmoriarty.github.io/content/post/solid-principle-examples.md

 > "There should never be more than one reason for a class to change."

-By limiting responsibility of components we can more easily understand their purpose and consequences of change.
+By separating responsibilities into different classes, changes to one part of the code are less likely to affect other parts of the code.
 Take the following `Download` service class - it has a specific use-case given its limited inputs and expected behavior:

 ```ruby
 module Services